Governance Standard 2 only applies to charities with members. For example, incorporated associations, companies and unincorporated associations.

 Common steps your charity can take to meet this standard are to:

-- provide information to members on the charity’s activities and finances, and
+- provide information to members on your charity’s activities and finances, and

-- have clear processes for appointing Responsible Persons (such as board or committee members).
-This can include setting out the process in your Governing Documents (such as constitution, rules or trust deed).
+- have clear processes for appointing Responsible People (such as board or committee members) – this can include setting out the process in your charity's governing document (such as constitution, rules or trust deed).

 The above steps are examples of common or minimum requirements only, and are in addition to what your charity is required to report to the ACNC.
 For example, even though a small charity does not have to submit a financial statement to the ACNC, its members should be able to ask for some financial information.